henriqueribeiro/cromwell/supportedBackends/aws/src/main/scala/cromwell/backend/impl/aws/README.md

                     local {
                         // the mountpoint of the EFS volume within the HOST (specified in EC2 launch template) efs = "/mnt/efs"
+                        caching {
+                            // sibling-md5 files reduce traffic on the EFS share.
+By default, files are streamed & hashed in cromwell itself
+                            // NOTE: beware on overwriting files. the md5-siblings are not automatically cleaned up or updated !! check-sibling-md5 : true
+                        }
                     }

                 }